Let’s talk about using paint stripper for wood furniture today, shall we? 🙂

 Now admittedly, detailed, carved, and turned wood elements are a different story.
 They’re not difficult to strip, but they are time-consuming.
-The process is the same — brush on a generous amount of paint stripper, keep it wet while it does it’s thing, and then scrape.
-But how do you scrape paint out of detailed areas?
+The process is the same — brush on a generous amount of paint stripper, keep it wet while it does its

 That’s where brushes come in.
 You can find all kinds of little brushes like this one in the same section of Home Depot or Lowe’s where they have the paint scrapers.

 And once the paint stripper has done its thing, and you’ve scraped off any and all that you can scrape off with the regular scraper, you can reach into the nooks and crannies with a stiff brush.